 - Keep a clear record of the treatment provided and warnings given.

-- Keep up to date with current techniques and follow relevant protocols and guidance, such as on the use of rubber dam and sodium hypochlorite.
+- Keep up to date with current techniques and follow relevant protocols and guidance, such as on the use of dental dam and sodium hypochlorite.

 - Take post-treatment radiographs, provide suitable aftercare advice and monitor the patient after treatment.
 Be ready to review your treatment plan if the patient's condition doesn't improve as expected or they experience ongoing infections or pain.

-- If something does go wrong during treatment, apologise to the patient and explain what you are going to do next, such as referring them to hospital.
+- If something does go wrong during treatment, apologise to the patient and explain what you are going to do next, such as referring them.